 Eating it is the fun part because there are so many ways to eat a fatty.
 The absolute best thing to eat with a fatty is barbecue baked beans.
 Oh boy, the sweet and savory bliss when you combine the two is outrageous.
 I love to take a leftover fatty and put it in a bowl of leftover bbq baked beans.
 This is usually breakfast or lunch the next day after barbecuing.

 They’re also awesome for breakfast with eggs and potatoes and I’ve even gone as far as making it like you do biscuits and gravy and it was very good.
 I imagine it’d also be good in gumbo, chili, and soup.
 You can also keep it G-rated and just place it between two pieces of bread and eat it like you would a grilled burger.

 Smoking a fatty isn’t rocket science.
 You cook it until it’s done which is an internal temp of 165.
 Fatties can be smoked with hardwoods like oak, hickory, cherry, and pecan.
 I like to use a blend of hickory and apple or hickory or cherry.

 They can be cooked on a stick burner or a grill using the indirect grilling method.
 If you’re cooking them on a gas grill, use foil packets.
 I cook them on my Weber kettle and use Kingsford pecan charcoal and hickory wood chunks.
 Cook them low and slow on 225 or hot and fast at 300.

 Smoked Fatty on a Weber Kettle Grill

-- Season the sausage with the bbq rub and place on the grill away from the coals (indirect method) and cook for 1 1/2 to 2 hours or until the internal temp is 165.
-Sauce all sides and remove from the grill.
+- Season the sausage with the bbq rub and place on the grill away from the coals and cook until the internal temp is 165.
+Sauce the fatty and remove it from the grill.
 Slice the smoked fatty into medallions or crumble to use in recipes.